Find a mechanic

 Find someone you trust — look for an established mechanic and ask others who they use.

-For routine checks, eg Warrant of Fitness (WOF) and service, most garages ask you to book.
-Let the garage know if you urgently need your car back when you make the booking.
-Or book it in for a time when you don't need it.
+For routine checks, e.g. Warrant of Fitness (WoF) and service, you can either queue up with an inspecting organisation or book at a garage that offers WoFs.
+If you need your car back urgently, you may prefer to take it to a place where you can queue.
+If making a booking, book it in for a time when you don't need it.
 They generally prefer you to drop your car off in the morning.

 Remember, garages are busy.
 Your service or warrant will be scheduled around other jobs.
 If you ask the mechanic to look at something else, “while they’re at it”, don’t be surprised if they ask you to bring back your car another time to investigate the other problem.